 I was in the kitchen and my 10-year-old son asked me what I was making and I told him “Muffins”.
-He looked at the ingredients on my chopping board expecting to see chocolate (or some other mouth-watering ingredient) and said “ew they aren’t muffins, they are ‘muffins of DEATH” bahaha!…..how rude!
+He looked at the ingredients on my chopping board expecting to see chocolate, chocolate and more chocolate and then said “ew they aren’t muffins, they are ‘muffins of DEATH” bahaha!…..how rude!

-I was taught this recipe by a very talented Baker and have made and sold a thousand since they are so good!
-I make large Texas-sized ones and they are large enough to eat for lunch.
-They are cheesy with a light texture and filled with tasty butternut pumpkin and fresh spinach.
-Also added sun-dried tomatoes and feta make them super tasty, adding a bit of sharpness.
+I was taught this recipe by a very talented Baker and have made and sold a thousand since, they are so good!
+I make large Texas-sized ones and they are large enough to eat for a meal.
+They are cheesy with a light texture and filled with tasty pumpkin and fresh spinach.
+Sun-dried tomatoes and feta are thrown in there too, making them super tasty.

 The base recipe for these savoury muffins is nearly the same as the sweet ones I make, minus the sugar and with milk instead of the yoghurt.
 As long as they have grated cheese and seasoning in them, you can pretty much add all sorts of tasty ingredients.
 However, the amount of milk will change depending on how wet or dry the veggies are and that’s something I’ve learnt from making many a muffin, good and bad.
 For example, cooked potatoes are firmer and drier than pumpkin so I add more milk to the potato ones.
 Avocados are very mushy so when I make Guacamole muffins I use very little milk.
 Same goes for sweet muffins, soft raspberries will take less yoghurt than the firmer blueberries.